 There’s something to this.
 But there’s also something to the fact that metal is still so vastly white male dominated, it’s bound to be a target for liberals looking for culprits of a backwards culture, throwbacks to a simpler, more prejudice age.
 Any method to overcome this should be explored.
 We cannot just wish inequality away by acting as if it does not exist; positive action is required, for the simple and obvious reason that not everyone is on our side in the fight.

 If you’ll allow me to sound like a self-satisfied fart smeller for but a moment (if that’s not what you have already been doing up to this point), there have been many occasions where I have come across an artist and only after giving an album a good few spins have I realised that one or all of their members are female.
 Being a fart smeller is not my intention in mentioning this, although I realise it is an inevitable by-product.
 My intention is more to point out that it is when the fact is so natural as to not be worth special mention that it hits home hardest, rather than being used as a callous marketing tool.
-As an antidote to this callousness, bands like Castrator, an international all female death metal band, have adopted the music, imagery, and lyrical themes typical to death metal on their EP ‘No Victim’, but reversed the gender balance in what could be argued as a feminist direction.
-The point being that this is music written and played by women, which could be said to appeal to women over men, because it speaks through the mouthpiece of a feminist agenda.
+As an antidote to this callousness, bands like Castrator, an international all female death metal band, have adopted the music, imagery, and lyrical themes typical to death metal on their EP ‘No Victim’, but have completely removed the notion of even pandering to a world where men set the agenda.
+The point being that this is music written and played by women, which appeals to women over men, because it speaks through the mouthpiece of feminism.
 It’s important to mention this, because you may be tempted to list all manner of female fronted bands from operatic metal to grindcore as an illustration of the changing times.
-But (at the risk of incurring your wrath), for many of these artists they are rarely the chief song writer, at most they sing, they may write the lyrics, play the violin or flute passages, and portray a distinctive image in photo shoots and at gigs.
+But (at the risk of incurring your wrath), when they are not placed there for crude sex appeal, they are rarely the chief song writer, at most they sing, they may write the lyrics, play the violin or flute passages, and portray a distinctive image in photo shoots and at gigs.
 When was the last time you saw a female guitar virtuoso leading an upcoming act on the level of a Trey Azazgoth?
 When was the last time you saw a female drummer on a par with a Mike Smith, a female bassist with the class of a Steve Harris?
 These musicians are out there, waiting for the exposure other fortunates already receive, and this is where arguments for positive discrimination are at their most powerful, like breeds like.
 And until we live in the perfect world of diversity and equality that so many are striving for we cannot live in an ‘as if’ reality, where we simply imagine the lived experiences of inequality away.
+In an ideal world none of this would matter, no one would notice the identity of the idolised musician, whatever the identity of the fan looking up to them, it really doesn’t matter if the passion, talent, and music is real, if the inspiration is real.

 Only the hopelessly naïve would say that artists are awarded with popularity and acclaim based on talent alone, it takes hard work, networking, knowledge of the scene and where your fan base lies, fortuitous timing, and good luck.
 It’s this last point that reaffirms the argument.
 If there is evidence to suggest that if women felt more at home within a metal scene because they had more female role models to look up to and encourage their involvement, in actual positions of leadership, then surely for now we should make every effort to increase the odds that female artists are sought out and given exposure at the very least.
 Rather than giving them acclaim on gender alone, something that harms all parties involved, I do not see the harm in seeking out female artists as a conscious activity, and only if one of quality is discovered, following them and promoting them.
 If you think this will lower our standards as critics by encouraging mediocrity, there is a real sense in which we already do this with male artists.